Fr0sT-Brutal/awesome-pascal/README.md

 * [SDriver](https://github.com/andrea-magni/SDriver).
 Delphi wrapper for [Slack](https://slack.com) API.

 * [Hprose for Delphi/Lazarus](https://github.com/hprose/hprose-delphi).
-Hprose is a High Performance Remote Object Service Engine.
+High Performance Remote Object Service Engine.
 It is a modern, lightweight, cross-language, cross-platform, object-oriented, high performance, remote dynamic communication middleware.
 It is not only easy to use, but powerful.
 This project is the implementation of Hprose for Delphi/Lazarus.

 * [TelegAPI](https://github.com/ms301/TelegAPI).
 Library for working with Telegram messenger Bot API in Delphi.